miles-no/paycheck/README.md

 If you run into any issues deploying to Fly, make sure you've followed all the steps above and if you have, then post as many details about your deployment (including your app name) to [the Fly support community](https://community.fly.io).
-They're normally pretty responsive over there and hopefully can help resolve any of your deployment issues and questions.
+They are normally pretty responsive over there and hopefully can help resolve any of your deployment issues and questions.

 ## GitHub Actions